 Call +44 (0) 161 660 6050 to discuss your reading and likely penalties.

 After failing the evidential breath test at the police station, you’ll be charged with drink driving.
 Police usually release you on bail to attend court at a later date.
-You’ll receive paperwork confirming the charge and your court date.
+You’ll receive paperwork confirming the charge and your court date, which is typically 4-8 weeks away.

 First time drink driving offence UK cases are heard in magistrates’ courts.
 You’ll appear before either a district judge or a panel of three magistrates.